JamesDunne/http/README.md

 {"access_token":"access-token-REDACTED"}$ _cursor here_
 ```

 As a matter of priniciple, `http` never outputs anything (not even extra trailing newlines) to `stdout` that did not come directly from the HTTP response body.
-That's why the shell '$' appears on the same line as the end of the JSON content.
+That's why the shell '$' sigil appears on the same line as the end of the JSON content; there was no extra newline outputted.

-Back to our example...
+Back to our API example...

 Now that we have an access token from Travis, we should set that into the "Authorization" header that Travis requires for authorized requests:
 ```